12-year-old shot, killed by fellow student at S.C. middle school

 A school resource officer working at Tanglewood Middle School called for emergency backup at 12:23 p.m. after hearing shots fired, the Greenville County Sheriff's Office said in a statement.

-The victim shot at least once was treated by school resource officers and staff before being transported to a hospital where he was later pronounced dead.
+The victim was shot at least once and was treated by school resource officers and staff before being transported to a hospital where he was later pronounced dead.

 Police said the suspect fled the school and was later found hiding under a deck of a nearby residence at around 1:30 p.m.